Deployment

 changelog branch

-. - (2) Generate the changelog using the Changelog generation workflow.
+. - (2) Generate the changelog using the Changelog generation workflow with the develop branch as target.

 - (3) Once the workflow is completed, navigate to the summary section and download the artifact that is created by the workflow.